 In certain instances, compliance with the Rules requires the participation of the covered affiliate businesses.
-The FERC & Regulatory Compliance Department in Sempra U.S. Gas & Power LLC, a covered affiliate, is responsible for managing and coordinating these affiliate compliance efforts for the covered affiliate businesses.
+The covered affiliate, Sempra U.S. Gas & Power LLC's FERC & Regulatory Compliance Department, located within the Legal & Compliance area, is responsible for managing and coordinating the affiliate compliance efforts for the covered affiliate businesses.
 This department provides information and guidance to employees and contractors of the covered affiliate to facilitate compliance with the Rules.